Legal Help After a Disaster

 Applying for federal aid

-The Federal Emergency Management Agency (FEMA) helps in a variety of ways, including helping to pay for home repair, funeral costs, and cleanup.
+FEMA helps in a variety of ways, including helping to pay for home repair, funeral costs, and cleanup.
 Monitor FEMA announcements to determine if disaster assistance is available in your area.
-If FEMA assistance is available, fire victims have a limited time to file for individual assistance with FEMA.
-Each county impacted by the fires may have a different deadline.
+If FEMA assistance is available, be aware of the deadline to file for individual assistance with FEMA.
+Each impacted county may have a different deadline.

 Undocumented immigrants may be eligible for individual assistance from FEMA if a family member has an officially recognized immigration status in the United States.